TarkTech/training-oops/README.md

-# training-oops

-Examples to demonstrate OOPS, Algorithms &amp; Data Structures
+This repository contains problems and exercises to learn and practice concepts of Object Oriented Programming, Data Structures and Algorithms.

 ## Setup Tools & Projects
 ### Using Powershell Script (Preferred)